Egg Cake Recipe

 ricotta cheese (15 oz container)

 With a serrated cake or bread knife, cut the cake into whatever shape you desire.
 Spread with marmalade, and use the "scraps" to fill in and to make layers, as desired.
 Spread marmalade between layers, and then spread and pile on the ricotta cheese to make the creation take shape!
-Dollop with orange marmalade to decorate the egg.
+If making an Easter Egg cake, dollop with orange marmalade to decorate the egg, arranging dried fruit as desired.
 Slice and serve.

 Recipe created 2009-04-07.